Hlinsko: Transport

-Hlinsko is the terminus of two railway lines, heading from Pardubice and from Havlíčkův Brod.
+Hlinsko is the terminus and starting point of two railway lines, heading from/to Pardubice and Havlíčkův Brod.

 Culture

 Hlinsko and several municipalities in the surrounding area are known for Slavic carnival processions of masks.
 In 2010, this tradition known as "Shrovetide door-to-door processions and masks in the villages of the Hlinecko area" was included on the UNESCO Intangible Cultural Heritage Lists.